 Chapter 5: Conclusion

-This work focuses on the initial Iris Capture and pre-processing portion of a complete IRS system.
-A near optimal Iris Acquisition and Segmentation architecture has been proposed with using a 5 Mega Pixel CCD Camera by capturing CASIA Database Version 1 eye that goes through image processing and segmentation.
-The main aim is to get a faster recognition speed and enhance recognition accuracy.
-The proposed Iris Acquisition and Segmentation will be modeled, designed and simulated using Verilog HDL based test-bench all sub-modules in Mentor Graphics environment.
-The method that used in this proposed iris acquisition and segmentation, is to first capture a clear eye image, convert this image into a 30-bit RGB then a 10-bit grayscale, and finally a binary image and filter the image, the last task is pupil and iris point detection.
+This work focuses on the initial Iris Capture and Pre-processing portion of a complete IRS system.
+A near optimal Iris Acquisition and Segmentation architecture has been proposed using a 5 Mega Pixel CCD Camera by capturing CASIA Database Version 1 eye that has gone through image processing and segmentation.
+The main aim is to obtain a faster recognition speed and enhanced recognition accuracy.
+The proposed Iris Acquisition and Segmentation will be modeled, designed and simulated using Verilog HDL based test-bench of all sub-modules in ModelSim software of Mentor Graphics environment.
+The proposed iris acquisition and segmentation method, is to firstly capture a clear eye image, convert this image into a 30-bit RGB then a 10-bit grayscale, and finally a binary image and later filter this image, the last task is the pupil and iris point detection.
 Finally, this Iris Acquisition and Segmentation results in a speed reduction of at least 2 times compared to conventional designs at 1.8s but the accuracy of segmentation is reduced to 71% compared to conventional designs.
 Such contactless IRS system can be applied in normal household or law enforcement agencies for security augmentation purposes.

 5.1: Future Trends & Recommendation

-To ensure the accuracy high and secure that needed a good camera with Near-Infrared LED to capture a nice iris images. to get a perfect iris and pupil images..
+IRS is considered expensive compared to other systems with similar applications.
+To ensure the accuracy is high and secure, a good camera with Near-Infrared LED to capture clear iris images is needed.
+An automated binary image threshold adjustment can be created to obtain a perfect iris and pupil image.
+For better reliability, the IRS can be fitted with backup rechargeable batteries or renewable energy harvested from the environment to ensure a non-interrupted operation when there is an absence of electricuty.

 References: